flaviostutz/prsls-online-march-2022/15_Processing events with EventBridge/README.md

 This function also uses the same Cognito User Tool for authorization, as it'll be called directly by the client app.

-2. Add the permission to publish events to `EventBridge` by adding the following to the list of permissions under `iamRoleStatements`:
+2. Add the permission to publish events to `EventBridge` by adding the following to the list of permissions under `provider.iam.role.statements`:

 ```yml
 - Effect: Allow